 - Journal of Conflict Transformation and Security (JCTS), bi-annual journal specialized in conflict resolution (published in cooperation with the CPRS at Coventry University).

-CESRAN welcomes contributions from other experts and academics, advanced doctoral research students, and those with a professional or academic interest in political and science and international relations.
+CESRAN welcomes contributions from other experts and academics, advanced doctoral research students, and those with a professional or academic interest in politics and science and international relations.

 CESRAN’s activities are funded by individual memberships and voluntary contributions.
 CESRAN has no allegiance to any government, or to any political or other organization.